microchip-pic-avr-solutions/ethernet-lan9250/tool-github-deploy/tool-github-deploy.md

         -rpo, --repo_operation        (repo: argument type Boolean, This argument is used to set the repository operation (default state is False))
         -rpd, --repo_desc             (repo: argument type String, This argument is used to provide the GitHub repository description)
         -rpt, --repo_topics           (repo: argument type String, This argument is used to provide the GitHub repository topics (comma separate, e.g. -rpt=["PIC24",  "dsPIC33"]))
-        -rphi, --repo_has_issues      (repo: argument type Boolean, This argument is used to enable or disable the GitHub repositories "issues" option)
+        -rphi, --repo_has_issues      (repo: argument type Boolean, This argument is used to enable or disable the GitHub repositories "issues" option (default state is True))
-        -rphp, --repo_has_projects    (repo: argument type Boolean, This argument is used to enable or disable the GitHub repositories "Projects" option)
+        -rphp, --repo_has_projects    (repo: argument type Boolean, This argument is used to enable or disable the GitHub repositories "Projects" option (default state is True))
-        -rpp, --repo_private          (repo: argument type Boolean, This argument is used to make the repository Private or Public)
+        -rpp, --repo_private          (repo: argument type Boolean, This argument is used to make the repository Private or Public (default state is True))
         -rpdb, --repo_default_branch  (repo: argument type String, This argument is used to set the GitHub repository default branch)
         -rpu, --repo_update           (repo: argument type Boolean, This argument is used to set the GitHub repository updation (default state is False))
         -rporg, --repo_organization   (repo: argument type String, This argument is used to select the organization where the repo needs to be created.
 Users can provide the entire URL or just the organization name as the value of this argument.)